-An s-curve model for deployment of new energy technologies based on analysis of past rates of technology deployment was undertaken nearly a decade ago [i], Its assessments can now be compared with what has happened since given an extra 10 years of historical data, and the implications for policy reconsidered in this light.
+An s-curve model for deployment of new energy technologies based on analysis of past rates of technology deployment was undertaken nearly a decade ago [i], Its assessments can now be compared with what has happened since given an extra decade or so of historical data, and the implications for policy reconsidered in this light.

 The analysis showed that new technologies typically start with a period of exponential growth, increasing by about an order of magnitude per decade.
 When technologies reach around 1% of world energy supply their growth becomes more slower in percentage terms (though not necessarily linear).
 The post-exponential rate of growth and the saturation point for each technology on its s-curve are less clearly defined.